ayusc/orangefox_device_lava_LXX503/README.md

 3. Once in fastboot enter the command `fastboot flash boot twrp.img` or `fastboot flash boot ofox.img` (Depending on whether you want TWRP or Orangefox)
 <br>**(On this device booting the image directly isn't supported so we have to directly flash it, if anything goes wrong flash back the stock boot.img and report an issue)**
 4. Enter `fastboot reboot recovery` to enter into the newly flashed recovery.
-5. After your work is done, reboot to system.
+5. After your work is done, reboot to System from TWRP.
 6. Enjoy :)

 That's it!
 Orangefox should now be successfully installed on your device.
 It successfully replaced the stock recovery on the device.